 This picture was from August!
 These pieces of furniture have a BIG story behind them and I will get to that but let me share what they looked like and how they look today, 7 months later.

 They were in great shape with a few minor flaws to the tops on the dresser and nightstand.
 I knew they would be so pretty painted and glazed!

-Now, for my never ending tale of the Guest Bedroom Furniture.
+Now, for my never-ending tale of the Guest Bedroom Furniture.
 I found the set on Craigslist back in February.
 We needed to drive an hour to go pick them up, so I was hoping they were as nice as they looked on Craigslist.
-We borrowed a friends enclosed trailer because they were calling for snow in the forecast.
-The last thing we did as we pulled out from the house was look at the forecast, we figured we could get a jump on it and back home before the snow hit.
+We borrowed a friend’s enclosed trailer because they were calling for snow in the forecast.
+The last thing we did as we pulled out from the house was looked at the forecast, we figured we could get a jump on it and back home before the snow hit.